 As an engineer, my job is to make everybody happy: you, the stockholders, the assembly line, the vendors, the dealers, and the service center.
 It’s a game of chess, and sometimes, we sacrifice more than we mean to.
 No one in a company, not an engineer, not even the owner, has carte blanche to design and sell whatever they want.

 As a consumer, you have what all companies dream of: money.
 So vote with your dollars!
 Do your research and buy brands that go the extra mile.
-If you buy cheap crap and just complain loudly about it, I promise you, your dollars are louder than your voices.
+If you buy cheap crap and just complain loudly about it, I promise you, your dollars are speaking louder than your voices.